ShreevathsaR/news-chatbot/README.md

 # Verifast News Chatbot — RAG-based AI Chat App

 A full-stack AI chatbot built for the Verifast internship assignment.
-It uses a Retrieval-Augmented Generation (RAG) pipeline powered by **Gemini Pro**, with Redis for chat history, and a React + Tailwind UI frontend.
+It uses a Retrieval-Augmented Generation (RAG) pipeline powered by **Gemini API Flash 1.5**, with Redis for chat history, and a React + Tailwind UI frontend.
 The chatbot helps users explore the latest news by querying relevant articles and generating intelligent summaries.

 ---